iworks/omnibus/readme.txt

 = 3.0.0 (2024-01-10) =
 * A new way of logging changes - more efficient, faster, more flexible.
 Complete overhaul of the way changes are saved.
+* A support for promotion schedule has been added.

 = 2.5.7 (2024-01-16) =
 * An extra check for the product has been added.